subugoe/on-merrit-website/pages/home.md

 alt: "Website of the on-merrit project"
 ---
 <div class="columns margin-top-4 margin-bottom-4" markdown="1">
-ON-MERRIT is a 30 month H2020 project to  investigate how open science could worsen existing inequalities and propose ways to make sure that does not happen.
+ON-MERRIT (Observing and Negating Matthew Effects in Responsible Research & Innovation Transformation) is a 30 month H2020 project to  investigate how open science could worsen existing inequalities and propose ways to make sure that does not happen.
 </div>
 <!-- <div class="columns collapse mansonry__wrap"> -->
 <!-- <div class="cell collapse"> -->